silverbulletmd/silverbullet/website/Migrate from v1.md

+[[2|SilverBullet v2]] removed a slew of features that were still present in the 0.x series (also known as “v1”).
+Sadly, we just had to rip the bandaid on this one.

-Some pointers on how to migrate from v1 to v2:
+Here are some pointers on what was removed and how to adapt.

 # Queries
 v2 does not have support for old-style [queries](https://v1.silverbullet.md/Query%20Language) (live queries) anymore.
 They have been replaced with [[Space Lua/Lua Integrated Query]].
 Give the linked page a read, but generally there’s a few differences: